 Technical innovations and new regulations lead to permanent changes in the IT landscape.
-Society, politics and the economy are expected to adapt quickly to these new conditions.
-The EU PANELFIT project aims to help shape these processes in such a way that innovation opportunities can be exploited without impairing fundamental rights and security.
-The ITA is mainly responsible for the topic Security and Cyber Security.
+Society, politics, and the economy are expected to adapt quickly to these new conditions.
+The EU project PANELFIT has contributed to shaping these adaptation processes in such a way that innovation potentials can be used without restrictions on fundamental rights and security.
+ITA was mainly responsible for the topic area of security and cyber security.

 The commercialisation of data is constantly increasing and benefits from ambiguities about the regulation of such activities.
-A careless approach to the principle of informed consent to data processing is a worrying practice which, among other things, leads to a widespread loss of control over one's own data.
+A careless approach to the principle of informed consent to data processing is a worrying practice, leading among other things, to a widespread loss of control over one's own data.
 Security breaches open up access to the sensitive personal data of thousands and thousands of EU citizens.
-PANELFIT's work will focus mainly on these three issues.
-Assistance will be provided in the enforcement of existing legal regulations, in the discussion of the need for adaptation and in the identification of regulatory gaps.
+PANELFIT has focused its work mainly on these three issues.
+PANELFIT's findings offer assistance in enforcing existing legal regulations, discussing the need for adaptation, and identifying regulatory gaps.

 This EU project is coordinated by the Universidad del Pais Vasco (UPV) and comprises twelve other European partner institutions from the fields of technology assessment, university and academic research, IT consulting, citizen science, research ethics, data protection, media and consulting.

 A complete overview of the courses, workshops and conferences organized by PanelFit is available on the PanelFit homepage: https://www.panelfit.eu/